50 Ways to Avoid Catching a Cold This Season

 Keep your nasal passages healthy

 In addition, you can add moisture to your nose itself.
 Dry air “causes small cracks or breaks in this [mucous membrane] barrier, allowing the viruses to more easily invade the body,” Dr. Ahn says.
 “This can be prevented by using nasal saline drops to re-hydrate the nasal passages.”
-Although research has been mixed, some studies show it to be effective at reducing colds—plus, as a natural remedy with no side effects that can be used safely for all ages, it’s worth a shot.
 Here are more home remedies for head colds that are always worth trying.

 Don’t reuse tissues

-We get it—you only blew your nose a little, and there’s so much tissue left.
-You’re trying to save trees, right Unfortunately for the environment, it’s best not to leave your dirty tissues lying around, even if you think you can reuse them later.
-“Throw them away!”
-Dr. Caudle says emphatically, a sentiment echoed by the CDC.
+We get it: You only blew your nose a little, and there’s so much tissue left.
+You’re trying to save trees, right?
+Unfortunately for the environment, it’s best not to leave your dirty tissues lying around, even if you think you can reuse them later.
+“Throw them away!” says Dr. Caudle, a sentiment echoed by the CDC.
 While they might not reinfect you (you can only get sick from the same virus once), they can make others in your home or office sick—and you wouldn’t want to catch a cold by exposure to someone else’s dirty tissues, right?
-To be more environmentally friendly, you can switch to bamboo tissue, as bamboo is fast-growing and more sustainable.
+To be more environmentally friendly, try switching to bamboo tissue, as bamboo is fast-growing and more sustainable.

-Beware of close talkers and anyone who’s coughing or sneezing—droplets from mucous can spread across the room.
+Beware of close talkers and anyone who’s coughing or sneezing—droplets from mucus can spread across the room.
 So how far can snot go exactly?
-Some research has found up to six feet, but it’s complicated.
-“The answer to this question is multifaceted and depends on a number of factors—how fast a cough or a sneeze is traveling will matter, as will the type of virus the person has,” Dr. Caudle says.
-Although exact estimates vary, researchers from MIT found that droplets can travel farther than previously thought.
-Your best bet is to stay far, far away from anyone who appears sick, and try not to breathe in if they cough or sneeze in front of you.
+“The answer to this question is multifaceted and depends on a number of factors,” says Dr. Caudle.
+“How fast a cough or a sneeze is traveling will matter, as will the type of virus the person has.”
+Although exact estimates vary, a study published in 2014 in the Journal of Fluid Mechanics found that droplets have a tendency to stay airborne.
+In fact, the smaller droplets that emerge in a cough or sneeze may travel five to 200 times further than they would if those droplets simply moved as groups of unconnected particles, which is what previous estimates had assumed.
+Your best bet?
+Stay far, far away from anyone who appears sick, and try not to breathe in if they cough or sneeze in front of you.
 You’ll also want to know these 10 natural cough remedies that are worth trying.

 Take your probiotics

-More and more research is coming out about the importance of the gut microbiome (the good bacteria in your digestive tract) for immune health and fighting off colds.
+More and more research, including a review of studies published in 2015 in the Cochrane Database of Systematic Reviews, shows the importance of the gut microbiome (the good bacteria in your digestive tract) for immune health and fighting off colds.
 “About 80 percent of our immune system comes from the gut, so making sure to keep a healthy balance of good bacteria in the gut is key during cold and flu season,” Palinski-Wade says.
 “The gut contains hundreds of strains of good bacteria, so when choosing a probiotic, choose one that contains strains that have been shown to support immune health.
 For instance, the Bifidobacterium lactis group of probiotics has been found to improve immune function and may be one of the best choices during cold and flu season.”
 You can also get probiotics from your diet in foods like yogurt and kefir.
 Check out more of the best foods and recipes for gut health.

-Research is looking into the role of prebiotics as well as probiotics in immune health.
+Research, including a review of studies published in 2017 in Medical Microbiology and Immunology, suggests that prebiotics also play a role in immune health.
 “A diet rich in fiber from a variety of plant-based sources can help provide prebiotics—the food the good bacteria in your gut needs,” Palinski-Wade says.
 So if you feed your gut bacteria well, the theory is they’ll be healthier, and in turn, you will, too.
 “Aim for at least 25 to 38 grams of fiber per day,” she says.
-Good sources of prebiotic fiber include prunes (three grams of fiber per serving), and beans and legumes (about eight grams of fiber per serving).
+Good sources of prebiotic fiber include prunes (three grams of fiber per serving), beans, and legumes (about eight grams of fiber per serving).
 Here’s the difference between prebiotics and probiotics.

 Cook with onion